Porgy and Bess

 Where to watch

+Roots included me and people who look like me.
+I was too young to [have experienced] slavery, but when I did Roots, it just turned me inside out.
 When you get older, you have a job and a responsibility to affect the younger people in a positive, informational way.
-And that’s why we’ve lasted so long, and why we survived slavery and second-class citizenship, globally.
+And that's why we've lasted so long, and why we survived slavery and second-class citizenship, globally.
 The first thing that you do is for the benefit of the whole family, the whole tribe, the whole block, the whole city.
-So you’re of selfless service first.
+So you're of selfless service first.

-As I was impressed with Stormy Weather, I’ve been impressed now with some of the movies that are out there: Black Panther, movies like that.
+As I was impressed with Stormy Weather, I've been impressed now with some of the movies that are out there: Black Panther, movies like that.
 [Young people] should watch the growth of the industry and the growth of what they can see on the screen.
-You don’t have any [background] information about it.
-You see it for the first time on the screen, you’ve educated yourself.
+You don’t have any information about it.
+You see it for the first time on the screen, you've educated yourself.

 5